Dawlish: Literary connections

-After visiting Sidmouth in 1801, Jane Austen spent a long holiday at Dawlish in 1802, later complaining about its "particularly pitiful and wretched library".
+After visiting Sidmouth in 1801, Jane Austen spent a long holiday at Dawlish in 1802, later complaining about its "particularly pitiful and wretched library."
 She mentioned it several times in her 1811 novel Sense and Sensibility.
-In Charles Dickens' Nicholas Nickleby (1838–39) the protagonist inherits a small farm near Dawlish.
+In Charles Dickens' Nicholas Nickleby (1838–39), the protagonist inherits a small farm near Dawlish.
 The novelist and poet Margaret Holford died in Dawlish on 11 September 1852, aged 84.
-On March 23, 1818, the Romantic poet John Keats walked the three miles from Teignmouth to Dawlish to visit the Easter Monday fair and subsequently wrote a poem entitled "Dawlish Fair", which details a fantasy of seducing a Devon woman.
+On 23 March 1818, the Romantic poet John Keats walked the three miles from Teignmouth to Dawlish to visit the Easter Monday fair and subsequently wrote a poem entitled Dawlish Fair, which details a fantasy of seducing a Devon woman.

 Transport

+Railway

+Dawlish railway station, situated in the town centre and next to the beach, is served by two train operating companies: